-Robert Ambrose (President)
+Robert Ambrose (Vice-President)

 Jacqueline Mention (Secretary)

 Originally from Los Angeles, Jacqueline Mention moved to Port Townsend in 2010.
 Since moving here she has immersed herself in the community through her work as a freelance writer for The Leader and in her years working in operations at Centrum in Fort Worden.
 Jacqueline began her relationship with KPTZ in 2010 when she aided in the planning of the station’s launch party.
 From there she continued volunteering with the organization by helping with its graphic design, event planning, and even briefly hosting an interview show called “Meet my Friend”.
 She served an earlier two-year term, after which she moved to Baja California where she owned and operated an espresso shop.
-Now back in the Northwest, Jacqueline is thrilled to be returning to the Board in 2018 and involving herself again with quality, independent, community radio.
+Now back in the Northwest, Jacqueline is thrilled to be returning to the Board in July of 2018 and involving herself again with quality, independent, community radio.

 Victor Dirksen (Treasurer)

 Vic Dirksen has lived in Port Townsend since August 1977.
 He served as CEO/Administrator of what is now known as Jefferson Healthcare from August 1977 to October 2010 when he retired from that position.
 During his years here he has served on a number of Boards/Committees both locally and outside our community.
 His family includes his wife, Jeanne, three children (Andria, Dekker, Erica) who grew up and went to school here and 5 grandsons.
 He sees KPTZ as a true community asset, and the people affiliated with KPTZ as extremely talented and committed to the success of KPTZ.
 While he brings no prior radio experience with him he hopes to learn and use existing skills to contribute to the continued success of KPTZ.
 Vic joined the Board and became Treasurer in December of 2019.

 Nat is a long-time KPTZ listener and DJ.
 His show, The Death of Comedy, has been alternately offending and entertaining the greater Port Townsend area since it first hit the airwaves in 2016.
 Nat spends his days defending indigent community members accused of crimes, and his evenings with his lovely wife, Ariel and their terrier Sonia.
 He enjoys Disc Golf, tabletop RPGs, and karaoke.
 He feels fortunate to live in the same community as the rest of his family.
 Nat joined the Board in June of 2019.

 Ray Serebrin was named the Director of the Jefferson County Library in June of 2002.
 He served in that position for 11 years, retiring in 2013.
 Before coming to Jefferson County, he worked for 23 years at the Seattle Public Library.
 Ray has won numerous awards based on his extensive knowledge of how to apply for awards.
 He also has worked at a flour mill, a Woolworth’s, managed rock and roll bands, and monitored and regulated a band of unruly semi-rogue chickens (two of whom he had to kill).
 Ray Serebrin began volunteering at Seattle’s first community radio station, KRAB-FM, in 1969.
 He was an on-air host and a one-term member of KRAB’s board of trustees over a 13-year time span.
 In 1992 he was awarded “The Lorenzo” golden plastic microphone trophy in honor of his contributions to the KRAB/Jack Straw Foundation as a Producer/Announcer.
 His name was misspelled on the award.
 He joined KPTZ in 2012.
 Ray’s program, The Midlife Crisis Dance Party, is a mixture of music, vaguely annoying comments, and hallucinatory features.
 In his spare time (when he ever gets any), he enjoys reading, writing, working in his garden and listening to music.
-He joined the Board in 2019.
+He joined the Board in July of 2019.

 Matt’s fascination with radio began when he built a limited-range FM transmitter from a Radio Shack kit as a child, running a radio station out of his parents’ basement.
 On a very clear day, and if they knew where to tune in, his immediate next-door neighbors on one side of the house might have been able to hear it.
 When Matt first visited Port Townsend in 2012, he happened to drive by the KPTZ building and tune in, and he’s been hooked ever since.
 He was an avid listener online until he moved to Jefferson County in 2014, when he immediately signed up as a KPTZ volunteer, editing and reading the KPTZ Calendar, and doing various tech and web work.
 In an age when the survival of the free press seems far from guaranteed, Matt firmly believes that community radio of, by, and for the people is vital to our safety and democracy.
-Matt joined the Board in 2018.
+Matt joined the Board in July of 2018.